 Designing and implementing message retention

-Lab : Designing and implementing message retention
+Lab : Designing and implementing message retention and archiving

 Designing message retention and archiving